akeneo/pim-docs/cookbook/product/product-manager.rst

 Prerequites
 -----------

-The Akeneo PIM project a service to manage your product entities.
+The Akeneo PIM project introduces a service to help you manage your product entities.
 This part of the application extends the `Oro Platform`_ bundle named `FlexibleEntityBundle`_.

 .. _FlexibleEntityBundle: https://magecore.atlassian.net/wiki/display/DOC/OroFlexibleEntityBundle
 .. _Oro Platform: http://www.orocrm.com/oro-platform

-As stated above, product manager is a service you can get from the symfony container.
+As stated above, the product manager is a service you can get from the symfony container :
-You just have to call `pim_catalog.manager.product` from a ContainerInterface class as below:

 .. code-block:: php